notifhy/frontend/tos.md

  - Will not use this application in a way that spams or causes excessive API requests to or from this application

-## Terms of Indemnification
+## What Are Our Terms of Indemnification?
 This application and its services is provided to your "AS IS" and "AS AVAILABLE" with no warranty regarding any faults or issues.
-Under no circumstance will we be liable for any loss or damage of any kind incurred as a result of the use of the application.
+Under no circumstance will we be liable for any loss or damage of any kind incurred as a result of the use of this application.

-## Terms of Termination
+## What Are Our Terms of Termination?
-We may immediately terminate or suspend your usage of this Application for any reason at any time.
+We may immediately terminate or suspend your usage of this application for any reason at any time, including but not limited to breaches of these Terms of Service.

 ## Acceptance of Our Privacy Policy
 Our Privacy Policy explains how we use the personal data we collect from you when you use our application.
 By agreeing to these Terms of Service, you also agree to our Privacy Policy.